-Supermarkets sell peppercorns with or without little grinders built into the tops of the jars, or white and black pepper already finely ground.
+Supermarkets sell peppercorns with or without little grinders built into the tops of the jars, or as white and black pepper already finely ground.

 poivre blanc: white pepper

-poivre cinq baies (or 5 baies): black, white, green, pink and piment de la Jamaïque peppercorns, usually pre-crushed although you can find it with the little mill on top of the bottle
+poivre cinq baies (or 5 baies): black, white, green, pink and piment de la Jamaïque peppercorns, usually pre-crushed, although you can find it with the little mill on top of the bottle

 poivre concassé: crushed peppercorns for grilled meats